fioprotocol/fio-devhub/_docs/exchanges/exchange-guide.md

 ---
 ## Phase 2: Set up your test environment

 The FIO community has built several applications for interacting with the FIO Testnet chain.
 These are useful during integration development.
-For example, you will want to register FIO Addresses and transfer FIO Tokens during testing.
+For example, you will want to register FIO Crypto Handles (aka FIO Addresses) and transfer FIO Tokens during testing.
 But, registering a new address for the first time requires FIO tokens.
 Therefore, some manual setup is required to acquire a Testnet FIO public key and Testnet FIO tokens.

 The following testnet applications are availble for integration testing:
 * Testnet Monitor - <https://monitor.testnet.fioprotocol.io/>{:rel="nofollow noopener noreferrer" target="_blank"}